 - Knee ligament injuries: PRP seems to be most useful for injuries to the medial collateral ligament (MCL).
 Most MCL injuries heal on their own within 2-3 months.
 Some MCL injuries become chronic.
 That means that the inflammation and swelling last well beyond the normal expected recovery time.
 PRP injections in this setting have been demonstrated to improve healing and minimize the chronic inflammation.

 - Hair loss: doctors have injected PRP into the scalp to promote hair growth and prevent hair loss.
 PRP injections are effective in treating androgenic alopecia, which is also known as male pattern baldness.

 Note that patients will be asked to refrain from taking over the counter anti-inflammatory medications like aspirin or naproxen for a short period of time before the PRP procedure.
 This is because these medications interfere with platelet function and therefore the effectiveness of the treatment.

 Why PRP and Not Cortisone?

 Traditionally cortisone shots have been injected into patients for pain relief.
 Modern studies are coming out to suggest that PRP injections are more effective than cortisone shots which simply mask inflammation and have no healing capabilities.

 What Is the PRP Injection Recovery Time?

 After getting PRP injections, you may experience some mild swelling or discomfort in the affected area – the same as you would for any other injection or shot.

 You should be aware that because PRP injections are used to promote speedier healing and tissue growth, you will see more gradual results over the next couple of weeks as opposed to seeing an immediate change on the same day that you have the procedure performed.

-Long term, PRP injections are designed to alleviate pain through speeding up the healing process.
+Long term, PRP injections are designed to alleviate pain by speeding up the healing process.
 While you may see some initial improvement a few weeks out, the real value of the procedure may lie in getting back to normal activities as well as being able to engage in physiotherapy and exercise more quickly than you would otherwise and helping to treat and heal damaged tissues before the condition or injury worsens.